-Remotely piloted aircraft (RPA). [†] An unmanned aircraft which is piloted from a remote pilot station. [†] Applicable as of 26 November 2026.
+Remotely piloted aircraft (RPA).
+An unmanned aircraft which is piloted from a remote pilot station.

-Remotely piloted aircraft system (RPAS). † A remotely piloted aircraft, its associated remote pilot station(s), the required command and control links and any other components as specified in the type design. † Applicable until 25 November 2026
+Remotely piloted aircraft system (RPAS). † A remotely piloted aircraft, its associated remote pilot station(s), the required command and control links and any other components as specified in the type design.

++ Applicable until 25 November 2026

-Remotely piloted aircraft system (RPAS). †† A remotely piloted aircraft, its associated remote pilot station(s), the required C2 Link(s) and any other component as specified in the type design. †† Applicable as of 26 November 2026
+Remotely piloted aircraft system (RPAS). ++ A remotely piloted aircraft, its associated remote pilot station(s), the required C2 Link(s) and any other component as specified in the type design.

+++ Applicable as of 26 November 2026